DentalCare Logo

 Lamina Dura and Periodontal Ligament Space

-Surrounding the tooth root(s) is a layer of dense bone which lines the tooth socket called the lamina dura (LD) (Figure 8).2 This radiopaque structure is contiguous with the alveolar crests.3 The thickness and degree of radiopacity of the lamina dura varies with occlusal function.2 It is thicker and more radiopaque with heavy function and thinner and less radiopaque with loss of function.2 Immediately adjacent to the lamina dura is the periodontal ligament space (PDLS) which contains flexible collagen fibers surrounding and cushioning the tooth root in its bony socket.1 It is a radiolucent structure that begins at the alveolar crest, surrounds the root, and returns back to the crest on the other side of the tooth (Figure 8).2 The periodontal ligament varies in width, demonstrating differences among patients and the dentition itself2 In normal function, the periodontal ligament space appears thinner mid-root and wider at the crest and root apex.2-4
+Surrounding the tooth root(s) is a layer of dense bone which lines the tooth socket called the lamina dura (LD) (Figures 8, 9).2 This radiopaque structure is contiguous with the alveolar crests.3 The thickness and degree of radiopacity of the lamina dura varies with occlusal function.2 It is thicker and more radiopaque with heavy function and thinner and less radiopaque with loss of function.2 Immediately adjacent to the lamina dura is the periodontal ligament space (PDLS) which contains flexible collagen fibers surrounding and cushioning the tooth root in its bony socket.1 It is a radiolucent structure that begins at the alveolar crest, surrounds the root, and returns back to the crest on the other side of the tooth (Figures 8,9).2 The periodontal ligament varies in width, demonstrating differences among patients and the dentition itself2 In normal function, the periodontal ligament space appears thinner mid-root and wider at the crest and root apex.2-4